Automating Cloud Deployments with GitHub Actions, S3, and CloudFront

 AWS gives you 1,000 free invalidation paths per month.
 A single /* wildcard counts as one path, so even if you deploy 20 times a day, you are well within the free tier.

-Invalidation typically completes in 1-2 minutes.
-During that window, some users may see the old version — this is not a concern for most static sites.
+Invalidation typically completes within a few minutes.
+During that window, some users may see the old version.
+This is not a concern for most static sites.
 If you need atomic deployments, consider using S3 versioning with a Lambda@Edge function that serves from a specific version.

 The IAM Policy